sw360cab/bootstrap-gallery-carousel/README.md

 * mini thumbs can be customized via *miniThumbClass* param and specifing layout of area using CSS selector **&lt;miniThumbClass&gt; .carousel-mini-thumb-item** and **&lt;miniThumbClass&gt; .carousel-mini-thumb-active**
 * indicators can be customized via *indicatorClass* param and specifing layout of area using CSS selectors like **&lt;indicatorClass&gt; li** an **&lt;indicatorClass&gt; .active**

-For further info checkout #demo
+For further info checkout [Demo](https://rawgithub.com/sw360cab/bootstrap-gallery-carousel/master/demo/index.html)

 ##Future developments
 * Control nav issue